Uncontested Divorce in Massachusetts

 • A Settlement Agreement: The terms and conditions of the property settlement are mentioned in this form and both the divorcing partners sign this form.

-• A Financial Statement for each spouse: If the annual income of the spouse is less than 75,000 USD, then the pink paper is used.
-If the yearly income of the spouse is more than 75,000 USD, then the purple paper is used.
+• A Financial Statement for each spouse: If the annual income of the spouse is less than 75,000 USD, the pink paper is used.
+If the yearly income of the spouse is more than 75,000 USD then the purple paper is used.

-• A Joint Affidavit: This document states that the divorcing couple does not currently derive satisfaction from married life and they are of the opinion that now there is no possibility of reconciliation.
+• A Joint Affidavit: This document state that the divorcing couples does not currently derive satisfaction from married life and they are of the opinion that now there is no possibility of reconciliation.

 Forms related to Fault, Uncontested Divorce in Massachusetts

-The entire forms essential for a no-fault, uncontested divorce are also necessary for a fault, uncontested divorce.
-Additionally, the following forms are also needed.
+The forms essential for a no-fault, uncontested case, are similar to a fault, uncontested one.
+Additionally, the following forms are also needed:

 • An Answer and Counterclaim: Depending on the desire of the Defendant, this form may or may not be filed.